Call Today – 386.320.6169

 • Mismanagement of trust assets

 Often, breach of fiduciary duty can involve caregivers and their clients.
-While caregivers provide invaluable assistance, there are isolated situations in which these individuals misuse their position, taking advantage of the disabled or elderly.
+While caregivers provide invaluable assistance, there are situations in which these individuals misuse their position, taking advantage of the disabled or elderly.
 It is important to recognize such forms of exploitation so that you can protect your loved ones.
 For example, caregivers are often added to their clients’ bank accounts to pay for necessary items.
-Over time, some caretakers may syphon off their client’s assets for their own advantage.
+Over time, some caretakers may use their client’s assets for their own advantage.
 In other cases, someone with power of attorney or acting as financial representative may retitle assets in their own name, provide themselves with gifts, or overly compensate themselves for their services.

 Why Choose Thomas Upchurch for Your Case?